autoreleasefool/runcode.blog/_posts/2020-10-06-10k-covid-time-trial.md

 ## Pre-race

 The day before the race I took my Nike Next% shoes out for their first run.
-I had bought these back in April The morning of the race I woke up, had a single shot of espresso, and half a peanut butter and jam sandwich.
+I had bought these back in April.

+The morning of the race I woke up, had a single shot of espresso, and half a peanut butter and jam sandwich.
 I wasn’t in a rush to get my race started and was up for about 1.5 hours before Steph and I headed out the door.
 I did a 3K warm up jog to my race track (the Rideau Canal) with her, then she left and I continued my warm up.

 My warm up included a couple sets of butt kicks, a couple sets of cross overs, a couple sets of skipping, and a couple sets of leg hip openers.
 Then, I did some dynamic stretching — leg swings, arm swings.
 And finally, I wrapped up my warm up with 4x60m sprints.
 After the final sprint, I was ready to start my race.